Education & Transition

 Below are informational materials created by The Arc Tennessee or in collaboration with other organizations:

-The Arc Tennessee received a grant with Vocational Rehabilitation (VR) to work with high school aged students age 14 to 22 that have disabilities to provide services to help them prepare for the world of work as adults.
+The Arc Tennessee has a grant with Vocational Rehabilitation (VR) to work with high school aged students age 14 to 22 that have disabilities to provide services to help them prepare for the world of work as adults.
 Students do not have to apply for or be eligible for VR services; they simply need to have a diagnosis of a disability.
 They only need to ask their teacher how to get Pre-ETS services with The Arc Tennessee.

 Pre-ETS services include workplace readiness, postsecondary education counseling, and self-advocacy.

 - Workplace readiness includes learning about things like, appropriate dress for interviews and work; interview skills; attendance; interacting with co-workers and customers; problem-solving; reading a work schedule; appropriately calling in sick for work.

 - Secondary education counseling includes learning about different postsecondary education options; information on postsecondary programs for students with intellectual and developmental disabilities; information for other postsecondary educational programs; applying for postsecondary programs; applying for educational financial aid.

 - Self-Advocacy training includes the history of the disability movement; learning/mentoring from other self-advocates; self-determination; student directed Individualized Education (IEP) meetings; basics of learning when/where to self-disclose your disability; learning how to assess your own need for accommodations.

-For more information on the Pre-ETS Program, contact Loria Hubbard Richardson or phone (615) 248-5878 extension 28 or visit Vocational Rehabilitation's website HERE.
+For more information on the Pre-ETS Program, contact Loria Hubbard or phone (615) 248-5878 extension 28 or visit Vocational Rehabilitation's website HERE.

 Fact Sheet on Pre-ETS from Disability Rights Tennessee